enriqueseor/pokemon-exp-python/README.md

 ## Resources
 To learn more about Pokémon experience growth, you can refer to [Bulbapedia's page on Experience](https://bulbapedia.bulbagarden.net/wiki/Experience).

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to Pokémon Growth Experience Calculator, please follow these steps:

-1. Fork this repository.
-2. Create a new branch: `git checkout -b feature/your-feature-name`.
-3. Make your changes and commit them: `git commit -am 'Add new feature'`.
-4. Push to the branch: `git push origin feature/your-feature-name`.
-5. Create a pull request.

 ## License
 This project is licensed under the GNU General Public License v3.0.
 See the [LICENSE](LICENSE) file for details.